Diphtheria: Transmission

 Human-to-human transmission of diphtheria typically occurs through the air when an infected individual coughs or sneezes.
 Breathing in particles released from the infected individual leads to infection.
-Contact with any lesions on the skin can also lead to transmission of diphtheria, but this is uncommon.
+Contact with any lesions on the skin can also lead to transmission of diphtheria, but this cause is uncommon.
 Indirect infections can occur, as well.
 If an infected individual touches a surface or object, the bacteria can be left behind and remain viable.
 Also, some evidence indicates diphtheria has the potential to be zoonotic, but this has yet to be confirmed.
 Corynebacterium ulcerans has been found in some animals, which would suggest zoonotic potential.

 Mechanism

 Diphtheria toxin (DT) is produced only by C. diphtheriae infected with a certain type of bacteriophage.
-Toxinogenicity is determined by phage conversion (also called lysogenic conversion); i.e, the ability of the bacterium to make DT changes as a consequence of infection by a particular phage.
+Toxinogenicity is determined by phage conversion (also called lysogenic conversion); i.e., the ability of the bacterium to make DT changes as a consequence of infection by a particular phage.
 DT is encoded by the tox gene.
 Strains of corynephage are either tox+ (e.g., corynephage β) or tox− (e.g., corynephage γ).
 The tox gene becomes integrated into the bacterial genome.
 The chromosome of C. diphtheriae has two different but functionally equivalent bacterial attachment sites (attB) for integration of β prophage into the chromosome.